mattermost/docs/source/developer/fx-guidelines.rst

 Input: Input Patterns
 ---------------------------

-All inputs such as textareas should behave consistently, if the default behaviour is to perform an action on "Enter", then all inputs for eg: The center channel post input, the comment thread textarea, the edit header modals etc should be consistent with that behaviour and perform an action on "Enter".
+All inputs such as textareas should behave consistently.
+If the default behaviour is to perform an action on "Enter", then all inputs of that type should be consistent and perform an action on "Enter".

 **Examples:**